TheKitty/EsploraApps/README.md

 EsploraTest - also requires the Adafruit 1.8" LCD display on the expansion header.
 Interactively test buttons,
               sensors, potentiometer, joystick, mic, buzzer, and setting of the RGB LED.
 Interactive menus.

-For projects, see http://21stdigitalhome.blogspot.com/     Mike Barela
+For projects, see http://21stdigitalhome.blogspot.com/     Anne Barela

 See programs for attributions.
 You may use the code, please attribute appropriately.